lue-bird/elm-review-missing-record-field-lens/README.md

     over Field.projects --← a "lens" for the field .projects (over Scroll.focus
             (over Hand.On.filled --← a "lens" for the variant `Hand.Filled`
-                (over Fields.calls --← a "lens" for the field .calls (over onEach
+                (over Field.calls --← a "lens" for the field .calls (over onEach
                         (over (Tree.elementAt path)
                             (Tree.childPrepend newInput)